jvns/git-commit-folders/README.md

 there are 1 million bugs and limitations.
 I may or may not ever fix any of them.
 It's read only so it shouldn't do any harm to your git repository though, I think the worst thing that can happen is that it'll mislead you about something or be really slow to unmount.
+Also it caches every commit ID in your repository in memory so maybe that's bad if you have a truly gigantic repository.

 ### thanks